Whether you're planning a lazy weekend brunch, light dinner, or simply want to upgrade your weekday mornings, this quiche is the delicous answer!

 For short-term leftover storage, cover the cooled pie dish with aluminum foil or plastic wrap.
 Refrigerate and it'll keep for about three days.

-You can freeze baked leftovers (or an extra quiche for another meal) for 1-2 months by transferring them to an airtight container.
+You can freeze baked leftovers (or an extra quiche for another meal) for up to 3 months by transferring them to an airtight container.
 Slice the quiche before freezing for easy, individual freezer breakfasts.

 To reheat, let the frozen quiche thaw in the fridge for about a day.
 Warm individual servings in the microwave until it's hot.